At a Glance

 This post provides a great opportunity for the successful candidate to gain experience in clinical research delivery, work together with other researchers in the Team, recruit participants and carry out clinical and psychometric assessments.
 Personal professional development through training, educational meetings and career guidance will also be available.

-We are committed to getting the very best out of our staff and support staff in their career aspirations.
+We are committed to get the very best out of our staff and support staff in their career aspirations.
 We have career pathways available, where you will be able to develop your skills and build on your experience to progress into other roles across different specialties.
 For this role, we offer career pathways in R&D Governance and Clinical Research Delivery.

 In addition, we offer ongoing training and development in R&D Governance, setting up and delivering clinical research.
 As part of this role, the candidate would be expected to support our clinical research delivery team with the screening, identification, and recruitment of participants into NIHR clinical research studies, and support the research delivery team across all areas of the Trust NIHR research portfolio.
 This may involve cross-site working.
 The post will be for 6 months fixed term in the first instance.